 If you're concerned about vapor intrusion, National Radon Defense Midwest can help.
 Contact us today to learn more about how we can provide you with quality vapor intrusion testing and mitigation.
-We offer free estimates throughout Nebraska Missouri and Iowa in Omaha, Lincoln, Sioux City, and nearby.
+We offer free estimates throughout Nebraska, Missouri, and Iowa in Des Moines, Lincoln, Sioux City, and nearby.

 Unlike home radon, which occurs naturally, VOCs are manmade and are used to manufacture fuels, paints, medication, and refrigerants.
 VOCs are also present in industrial solvents, paint thinners, cleaning fluids like tetrachloroethene (TCE), oxygenates, and chlorination in water treatment systems.